violetpupil/gos/cloud/k8s/concepts/architecture.md

 In Kubernetes, controllers are control loops that watch the state of your cluster.
 Each controller tries to move the current cluster state closer to the desired state.

+A controller tracks at least one Kubernetes resource type.